kenhktsui/self-correction-bench/README.md

 2. evaluation_with_llm: evaluate model completion against the ground truth
 3. plot/ analysis: produce various graph and analysis in the paper.

-Due to time constraint, it is not beautifully structured.
+Due to time constraint (a month), and a lot of ad-hoc analysis, the codes is not beautifully structured.
 It needs some refactoring.

+Additional tests:
+- Test different correction markers: run llm_inference and evaluation_with_llm scripts with suffix *_markers.py
+- Extending to 4,096 tokens: run llm_inference and evaluation_with_llm scripts with suffix *complete_truncated.py